 How has the program operated in the past?

 Click HERE to download the 2014 briefing document for schools as a PDF.
-Please note, however, that increased funding for 2015 and the following two years means that the Brief is now (December 2014) being substantially revised to reflect an expanded program of seven tours in 2015.
+Please note, however, that increased funding for 2015 and the following two years means that the Brief is now (summer, 2014-15) being substantially revised to reflect an expanded program of seven tours in 2015.

 What did previous tours offer?

 Highly experienced university lecturers have given dynamic presentations directly relevant to the VCE history curriculum in Twentieth Century History, Revolutions and Australian History.
 Click HERE to see details of the program in previous years.
 Participating teachers commented: